gurjindertoor/HRG-Starter-Project/README.md

 - **Current** is the result of the push from voltage and the resistance in the circuit.

 ---

+### Understanding Voltage and Its Role in a Circuit

+**Voltage**, often called "electric potential," drives the movement of electric charge through a circuit.
+When a voltage source, like a battery, is connected to a circuit, the difference in electric potential between the positive and negative terminals creates an electric field.
+This field pushes charges (typically electrons) to flow, creating an electric current.

+According to **Ohm’s Law**, increasing the voltage across a circuit (while keeping resistance constant) will increase the current.
+This means that with higher voltage, a greater amount of charge flows per second, resulting in a higher current.

+In a closed circuit, the rate at which the electric field pushes charges through the circuit is steady.
+Increasing the voltage raises the **amount** of charge flowing per second (current) rather than the **speed** at which individual charges move.

+- **If the voltage is too high**, it can drive excessive current through the circuit, potentially overloading and damaging components.
+(This is where resistance comes in).
+- **If the voltage is too low**, there may not be enough current to power the components, leading to underperformance or malfunction.

+When voltage is within the correct range, components receive the appropriate amount of current, allowing them to operate efficiently and safely.

+---

 ## How to Determine Voltage, Current, and Resistance for Each Component